mrezabayat/iamsorush/content/posts/move-semantics-cpp/index.md

 The objects are then passed to the copy assignments. **The rvalue objects are destructed after assignment** i.e. when we reach `;` the rvalues are destructed.

-A function returning by value is prvalue:
+The result of a function returning by value is prvalue:

 ```cpp
 int f(int i){ return i;}